 Written by: Syed Naqvi, Head of Product Development + Innovation @Blueland

-Are Antibacterial Cleaners And Soaps Effective?
+Are Non-Antibacterial Soaps Effective?

-How To Effectively Use Non-Antibacterial Cleaners And Soaps
+How To Effectively Use Non-Antibacterial Soaps

+Studies have proven that non-antibacterial hand soaps are effective at removing germs.
 For hand washing, what is most important for keeping germs at bay, is how you wash your hands.
 When you wash your hands, doctors recommend washing your hands for at least 20 seconds.
 First, run your hands under warm water.
 Then add soap, and wash your hands together for 20 seconds, making sure to wash your palms, backs of your hands and under your fingernails.
 Washing your hands with plain soap and water for 20 seconds allows the surfactants of the soap to work with the washing motion and break up bacteria and viruses.
 Finally, rinse your hands with warm water and dry with a clean towel or air dry.
 According to the FDA this is your best defense against bacteria and viruses .

 Blueland’s Foaming Hand Soaps